 Corporate & Other will continue to be impacted in 2021 by valuation and timing differences on positions that are economically hedged but do not meet the accounting requirements for hedge accounting.
-Corporate & Other will also be impacted by certain transitional costs relating principally to changes in Deutsche Bank's internal funds transfer pricing framework which are expected to be around € 250 million in 2021.
+Corporate & Other will also be impacted by transformation charges and certain transitional costs relating principally to changes in Deutsche Bank's internal funds transfer pricing framework which are expected to be around \in 250 million in 2021.